mkdocs/mkdocs/docs/user-guide/plugins.md

     Parameters:
     : __page:__ `mkdocs.nav.Page` instance
     : __config:__ global configuration object
-    : __site_navigation__: global navigation object
+    : __site_navigation:__ global navigation object

     Returns:
     : `mkdocs.nav.Page` instance

+##### on_page_read_source

+:   The `on_page_read_source` event can replace the default mechanism to read
+    the contents of a page's source from the filesystem.

+    Parameters:
+    : __page:__ `mkdocs.nav.Page` instance
+    : __config:__ global configuration object

+    Returns:
+    : The raw source for a page as unicode string.
+If `None` is returned, the default loading from a file will be performed.

 ##### on_page_markdown

-:   The `page_markdown` event is called after the page is loaded from file and
+:   The `page_markdown` event is called after the page's markdown is loaded
-    can be used to alter the Markdown source text.
+    from file and can be used to alter the Markdown source text.
+The meta- data has been stripped off and is available as `page.meta` at this point.

     Parameters:
     : __markdown:__ Markdown source text of page as string